 ETC-1002 is a novel, first-in-class, orally available, once-daily LDL-C lowering small molecule designed to lower levels of LDL-C and to avoid side effects associated with existing LDL-C lowering therapies.
 ETC-1002 is absorbed rapidly in the small intestine and enters the liver through cell surface receptors different from those transporters that selectively take up statins.

-To date, Esperion has studied ETC-1002 in seven completed clinical trials.
+To date, Esperion has studied ETC-1002 in eight completed clinical trials.